arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Customize your plan](assets/plan-customization.png "Customize your plan")

-Go on by flagging the optional add-ons that you may need in your projects and click on **Add billing information**.
-Do you want to learn more about these add-ons?
-Check the [dedicated section](#optional-add-ons) of this getting started.
+Proceed by marking the optional add-ons you may need in your projects and click on **Add billing information**.
+To learn more about these add-ons, check the [dedicated section](#optional-add-ons) of the present getting started guide.

 ![Add-ons section](assets/add-on-selection.png "Add-ons section")